sherlock-audit/2023-10-mzero-judging/README.md

 Valid issue, medium severity, great catch 👍

+**pasha9990**

+I think this not valid because we need signature and new timestamp for every update and that is impossible

 # Issue M-3: Validator threshold can be bypassed: a single compromised validator can update minter's state to historical state

 Source: https://github.com/sherlock-audit/2023-10-mzero-judging/issues/46